The Bottom Line

 - SpamAssassin works seamlessly in just about every environment

-- Default SpamAssassin setup is a tad too aggressive
+- SpamAssassin's default setup is a tad too aggressive

-- Ongoing training of SpamAssassin's Bayesian filtering is a bit cumbersome
+- Ongoing training of SpamAssassin's Bayesian filtering can be cumbersome

 - SpamAssassin is a mail filter using a number of scoring heuristics to identify spam.